cambridge-ceu/csd3/applications/gcta.md

 --make-grm
 --out test

-The program will be running on up to 1 threads.
+The program will be running with up to 1 threads.
-Note: GRM is computed using the SNPs on the autosome.
+Note: GRM is computed using the SNPs on the autosomes.
 Reading PLINK FAM file from [test.fam]...
 3925 individuals to be included from FAM file.
 3925 individuals to be included.
 1643 males, 2282 females, 0 unknown.